FlamingWater35/EasyMTL/README.md

 - **Dual Translation Engines**:
   - **Cloud**: Utilizes powerful Gemini models (for example, Gemini 2.5 Pro) via API for high-quality translations.
-  - **Local**: Can also run translations completely offline using Gemma models (like Gemma 3) on your own hardware.
+  - **Local**: Can also run translations completely offline using models like Gemma 3 and Mistral on your own hardware.

 - **Built-in EPUB Tools**:
   - **Cover Page Generator**: A one-click tool to create a properly formatted, full-page cover for your EPUBs using the image from the book's metadata.